userfront/guide/all/docs/js.md

 :::: left
 Returns information about the currently logged in user.

-::: warning Note
+::: tip Note
-Intended for use on the client side only, to display information about the user.
+Userfront.user is intended for frontend use only, to help you display information about the user.
 :::

 ::::